STRATOS WEALTH NAMES MANAGING PARTNER MICHAEL O'BRIEN DIRECTOR OF NATIONAL SALES

 Mar 07, 2022, 11:00 ET

 BEACHWOOD, Ohio, March 7, 2022 /PRNewswire/ -- Stratos Wealth Holdings ("Stratos"), a family of wealth management firms on a mission to support the development of growth-minded financial advisors across the country, today announced the promotion of Michael O'Brien to Director of National Sales.
-In this role, O'Brien will lead the creation and implementation of business development strategies across the Stratos enterprise, and continue to drive the growth of the firm in the Northeast and Mid-Atlantic regions of the country.
+In this role, O'Brien will lead the creation and implementation of business development strategies across the Stratos enterprise and continue to drive the growth of the firm in the Northeast and Mid-Atlantic regions of the country.

-Jeff Concepcion, Founder and CEO of Stratos, said, "Mike has provided tremendous leadership since joining Stratos, and we are incredibly excited to have him in this new and expanded role.
-His dedication to helping financial advisors build, grow and acquire financial services practices is positioning Stratos as the ideal partner for independent-minded advisors and makes him the perfect fit to help drive our continued expansion throughout the country."
+Jeff Concepcion, Founder and CEO of Stratos said, "Mike has provided tremendous leadership since joining Stratos, and we are incredibly excited to have him in this new and expanded role.
+His dedication to helping financial advisors build, grow, and acquire financial services practices is positioning Stratos as the ideal partner for independent-minded advisors and makes him the perfect fit to help drive our continued expansion throughout the country."

 Beginning his career in the industry as a Financial Services Representative, O'Brien previously held distribution leadership positions across various platforms with a focus on the design of strategic growth initiatives.
 He joined Stratos as Managing Director in 2016.

-"I am passionate about educating advisors on what true independence can look like for them, their families and their clients.
-There will always be a place for the human delivery of financial advice and for entrepreneurial advisors who want to run their own business, our focus is to equip them with the support, tools and resources to launch and execute on their vision and goals" said O'Brien.
+"I am passionate about educating advisors on what true independence can look like for them, their families, and their clients.
+There will always be a place for the human delivery of financial advice and for entrepreneurial advisors who want to run their own business.
+Our focus is to equip them with the support, tools, and resources to launch and execute on their vision and goals," said O'Brien.

 About Stratos Wealth Holdings